 Leaders in Workforce Analytics As the significance of workforce analytics increases, there are plenty of companies offering solutions.
 They are firms that collect, analyze, and interpret workforce information.
 Some provide specialized software to clients, while others provide consulting services designed to help their customers maximize the returns they gain from investments in human capital.

-Differentiation of Offerings The providers have different sets of services on offer, such as end-to-end workforce analytics, speciality consulting, and custom development of predictive models.
+Differentiation of Offerings The providers have different sets of services on offer, such as end-to-end workforce analytics, specialty consulting, and custom development of predictive models.
 Such services respond to the various needs of their clients and offer an unfair advantage through private sector knowledge and technological capabilities.

 Workforce Analytics ‘Tangible Benefits